paimpozhil/healchain/README.md

 * Scanned JPG/PDF files
 * Generalized report values

-Private Keys for these records will be available to patient & report added hospital.
+Private Keys for these private health information/ records will be available only to respective patient & report adding hospital/lab.

+## Blood Donor Rebates as ERC20 Tokens

+### Government transfers HEAL Tokens to Hospitals every year/month in advanced
+Government has particular scale of rebates to blood donors.
+Govt organization will send HEAL tokens to all hospitals every month in advanced.

+### Hospital Pays Donor Rebates in HEAL Tokens
+Upon receiving blood donations, As per government norms 1 unit blood's rebate value will be calculated in HEAL Tokens and paid to donor's ETH address

+### Donor/Patient Pays in HEAL Token
+During health checkups, emergency payments Patient can pay in HEAL Token